Getting Started: Basic Personal Cybersecurity for Everyone (3 Easy Tips)

 MFA can prevent malicious account takeovers where credentials are compromised.

 However, passwords can be compromised numerous ways, even without the direct fault of the user.
 MFA methods are harder to impersonate/steal than credentials; the malicious user would need to know your credentials and have access to your MFA method.
+Since the assumption by the authenticating server is that only you, as the user, know your credentials (password), then if these credentials are provided that means you are... well, you.

+With MFA enabled, an added step is introduced to the authentication process.
+Typically, the second step requires providing something you are, you know, or you have.
 Therefore, if a malicious user gains your login credentials (email/password), with MFA enabled they would not be able to login as you because they would not be able to prove they are, in fact, you.

 Generally, in this specific example, they would not have access to the second-step of authentication.
-In most cases, to gain access, this would involve gaining access to your phone where the authenticator app is installed - or somehow obtaining the shared secret known by your authenticator app and the Mastodon server.
+In this example, to gain access, this would involve gaining access to your phone where the authenticator app is installed - or somehow obtaining the shared secret known by your authenticator app and the Mastodon server.
 This is costly in terms of effort and time, and unless you are a truly high-value target, the malicious actor will not find this a worthwhile venture.

 Different types of MFA